gldog/anonymize_jira_users/README.md

 - `inactive-users`: Retrieves a list of inactive, not yet anonymized users.
 These users are candidates for anonymization.
 - `validate`:            Validates user anonymization process.
+No anonymization is done.
 - `anonymize`:           Anonymizes users.
 - `misc`:                Bundle diverse functions.
 Currently `-g` to generate a template-config-file is the only function.

 The above commands have different parameter-lists.

-## Parameter without command
+## Parameters without command

     --version             show program's version number and exit